Rohit-Alex/Tsuki-No-Me/src/Tutorials/Notes.md

 It is used to provide functionality to the webpage. mostly used as client side programming language

+If a function accepts more than 2 arguments then it's better to send an object rather than other values.

 To add props conditionally => {...(condition && {disable: true})}
 To add keys conditionally in object => {...obj, ...(condition && {key: 1})}